-7.13 In order to sustain and grow Ledbury as a prosperous local centre, the loss of employment land to non-employment will not be supported unless the existing use is no longer economically viable and the site has been marketed at a reasonable price for at least a year for that, and any other suitable employment or service trade uses.
+7.13 In order to sustain and grow Ledbury as a prosperous local centre, the loss of employment land to non-employment uses should be determined in accordance with Herefordshire Local Plan Core Strategy policy E2.

 Objective EE2:

 Promote and enhance facilities necessary to attract visitors and to encourage tourism.